 So here we are.
 Already kind of up, not really in this world yet but definitely moving.
 Good.
 Let’s make this morning a little more fun, shall we?

 First things first.
 Everything is better with music.
+As the experts of positive healthwellness put it: “It reduces stress levels and relieves depression”.
 I probably do not have to tell you what Spotify is and what the app does, do I?
 But if you have lived in a whole for the last 5 or so years, don’t sweat it.
 Spotify is a digital music service that provides you with all the music pleasures you will need.
 AnD here is what I want to persuade you to do: Make a fast-beat-happy-good-morning-playlist on Spotify.
 Mine just makes my mornings so much more enjoyable.

 This is my Spotify Playlist for a great morning: